VeldiBharath/takehome-challenge/README.md

 ## Time to complete

-Approximately [YOUR_TIME_HERE] hours to implement and test the solution.
+Approximately 3 hours to implement and test the solution.